PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/Identifiable-object-forms.md

  Make sure you pass your form type as a string.
 {{% /notice %}}

-Finally, use it in your controller like this:
+Finally, use it in your controller:

 ```php
     public function editAction($contactId)